nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-07-19-std-randomization-example.md

 Sometimes an example is just enough.
 Honestly, I do search and copy a lot.
 It is simply because I cannot remember everything.
 Sometimes I pay a lot of time to understand and get the code run perfectly and then completely forget about it after 1 year.
-This post is to store some of std::randomization examples that I created/collected, just for me to copy later. :D {: .fs-5 .fw-500 }
+This post is to store some of systemverilog std::randomization examples that I created/collected, just for me to copy later. :D
+{: .fs-5 .fw-500 }
 ---